Souravbit2/TerraForm-Projects/README.md

 Thank you for visiting my Terraform Azure Projects repository.
 I hope you find the projects and documentation helpful.
 Happy learning and building!
 ```

-Feel free to modify this draft as needed to better suit your needs.